The Long, Hot Summer: Plot

 Ben Quick talks to Clara Varner.
 On the left is Agnes.

-Ben Quick is on trial for barn-burning, but since there is no evidence the judge just orders him to leave town.
-Ben hitches a ride to Frenchman's Bend, Mississippi, with two young women in a convertible, Clara Varner and her sister-in-law Eula.
+In Yoknapatawpha County, Mississippi, Ben Quick is on trial for barn-burning, but since there is no evidence the judge just orders him to leave town.
+Ben hitches a ride to the town of Frenchman's Bend, with two young women in a convertible, Clara Varner and her sister-in-law Eula.
 Clara's father, Will Varner, is the domineering owner of most of the town.

 Will is away, but his only son, Eula's husband Jody, agrees to let Ben become a sharecropper on a vacant farm.
 When Will returns from a stay in the hospital, he is furious at Jody for hiring a notorious "barn burner", but soon begins to see in Ben a younger version of himself and comes to admire his ruthlessness and ambition, qualities that Jody lacks.
 Will is also disappointed that his 23-year-old daughter, Clara, has not married the man she has been seeing for five or six years: Alan Stewart, a genteel Southern "blue blood" and a mama's boy.

 Will therefore schemes to push his daughter and Ben together.
 However, she is openly hostile to the crude upstart.
 Will is determined to have his bloodline go on, so he offers to make Ben wealthy if he marries Clara.
 Meanwhile, Minnie Littlejohn, Will's longtime mistress, is dissatisfied with their arrangement and wants to get married.